 Minimizing moisture in the environment

-The most important step in preventing white mold on wood is to keep the environment as dry as possible.
+The most important step in preventing white mold on wood is to keep it as dry as possible.

 This can be achieved by: